 - a letter sent in with your formal application at the on-site interview stage (phase 2)

 That said, they serve as a great framework to build your program-specific cover letters for the on-site stage.
-Read more about cover letters in this post (coming soon).

 Contact your registrar for instructions on how to obtain these.
 Many schools provide electronic versions (easy), others might require that the office mail them to addresses you specify (more annoying).
 You generally will not need these until the on-site stage, but make a point of checking in to get an electronic copy early.